 - How does recognition occur?

-It’s clear that employee empowerment not only benefits staff members, it ultimately benefits the entire organization.
+It’s clear that employee empowerment not only benefits staff members; it ultimately benefits the entire organization.
 Use these questions and identify areas of opportunity.
 Talk to your employees—gather their input and use it as the insight to drive empowerment forward.

 If we think of empowerment as only an aspiration or an ideal, we miss the point.
 When employees have a sense of autonomy, it can improve job satisfaction, which can decrease overtime costs, reduce turnover rates, and enhance the overall employee experience.

-bob is designed and developed for the new world of work.
-Onsite, hybrid, and remote work HR leaders can drive culture, two-way communication, engagement, performance, and compensation. bob’s innovative UI, automated processes, and integrations with leading third-party tools ease administrative tasks for everyone across the organization and make even the most mundane work tasks pleasant, intuitive, and engaging—and not just for HR admins. bob puts people first with culture tools that connect co-located and remote employees to their fast-growing, global companies.
+Bob is designed and developed for the new world of work.
+On-site, hybrid, and remote work HR leaders can drive culture, two-way communication, engagement, performance, and compensation.
+Bob’s innovative UI, automated processes, and integrations with leading third-party tools ease administrative tasks for everyone across the organization and make even the most mundane work tasks pleasant, intuitive, and engaging—and not just for HR admins.
+Bob puts people first with culture tools that connect co-located and remote employees to their fast-growing, global companies.